ncphillips/ndbooks.com/content/review/tls--gwg--erpenbeck.md

 weight: ''

 ---

-"The conviction that doing nothing, staying out of it, is not an option is an urgent guiding thought in _Go, Went Gone_.
-Jenny Erpenbeck shows us that we are involved already, whether we want to be or not."
+The conviction that doing nothing, staying out of it, is not an option is an urgent guiding thought in _Go, Went Gone_.
+Jenny Erpenbeck shows us that we are involved already, whether we want to be or not.